fredrikaverpil/neotest-golang/README.md

 - Test output is printed undesirably:
   [neotest#391](https://github.com/nvim-neotest/neotest/issues/391).
 This is
-  currently mitigated in neotest-golang by using `gotestsum`.
-Long-term, it would be great to be able to use the intended behavior of neotest and just run `go test`.
+  currently mitigated in neotest-golang by erasing the file written by neotest, containing the test command output.

 Use my forks, or make the changes locally on your machine: